Montecri/GNSSTimeServer/README.md

 ![power supply_bb-menor](https://user-images.githubusercontent.com/38574378/117375897-6a877b00-aea6-11eb-8022-d2b06e11bd37.png)

 This shows the PIR connections to turn the displays on an off.
-You can also just connect a SPDT switch to A0 to connect it either to +3.3 volts or ground.
-If you don't want to turn off the displays either connect A0 permanently to
-+3.3 volts or comment out the setPowerSave code in the UpdateDisplay() function in the main.cpp file.
+You can also just connect a SPDT switch to supply either +3.3 volts or ground to A0.
+If you don't want to turn off the displays either connect A0 permanently to +3.3 volts or comment out the setPowerSave code in the UpdateDisplay() function in the main.cpp file.

 ![PIR_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/PIR.png)

 Here are some pictures of the inside of the project.
 This version is AC-powered.
 It doesn't have to be portable so the battery power supply wasn't implemented.
-It also uses a switch instead of a PIR to turn the displays on and off.
+It also uses a switch instead of a motion sensor to turn the displays on and off.

 ![inside_front_bb-menor](https://github.com/Montecri/GPSTimeServer/blob/Dual-Display/images/IMG_2767.JPG)